All Episodes

 He wants to be a driver.

-Maybe he needs to be given with all the social benefits.
+Maybe he needs to be given with all the social benefits that make him a driver because it's good for his social, his self-esteem.

-There were signs posted at the bridge warning the driver about the six tonne weight limit, but Singh attempted to cross the bridge anyway with his 38 ton truck.
+There were signs posted at the bridge warning the driver about the six-ton weight limit.

 It's there for your own good and for the good of others.

-I have to say, the closest I've come to this is, and everyone I think everyone will have done this, it's a relatable experience, you'll be driving some somewhere, maybe you're running a little late, and you'll come to a road that your SAT nav has taken you down, and it says road ahead closed.
+You'll be driving somewhere, maybe you're running a little bit late, and you'll come to a road that your sat lab is taking you down and it says road ahead closed.

 And you kind of think, well, maybe it's not.